Uttarbanga Sambad

 Uttarbanga Sambad is a Bengali language broadsheet published from Siliguri.

 Uttarbanga Sambad was started on 19 May 1980 in a small letterpress in Siliguri.
 Due to its huge popularity, in 1981 web offset press was installed.
 Computerized typesetting was introduced in the year 1985.
 Afterwards, hi-speed 4-colour web offset press was introduced.
+It is one of the popular newspaper in the North Bengal region of West Bengal.

 Uttarbanga Sambad is now printed simultaneously from Siliguri, Cooch Behar, Malda City, Alipurduar.